MicrosoftDocs/power-platform/power-platform/alm/custom-host-pipelines.md

 As a **Deployment Pipeline Administrator**, you can assign out-of-the-box Pipelines roles easily in the **Deployment Pipeline Configuration** app:

 1. Play the **Deployment Pipeline Configuration** app.
-1. Click **Security Teams** under Settings in the left navigation pane.
+1. Select **Security Teams** under **Settings** in the left navigation pane.

 There are three teams:

 - Deployment Pipeline Administrators.
 These users have full access to all pipelines and can play the Deployment Pipeline Configuration app.
 - Deployment Pipeline Makers.
 These users can create and consume personal pipelines that are managed in the custom host.
-If a maker needs to use a shared pipeline, it is recommended that the user is assigned the Deployment Pipeline Users role to gain access to shared artifacts and shared stage runs.
+If a maker needs to use a shared pipeline, we recommend that the user is assigned the Deployment Pipeline Users role to gain access to shared artifacts and shared stage runs.
 - Deployment Pipeline Users.
-These users may trigger a pipeline that is shared with them.
+These users can trigger a pipeline that is shared with them.
 Deployment Pipeline Users also have read access to all deployment stage runs within the same business unit.

-## Using a pipeline with other development environments that are not already associated
+## Using a pipeline with other development environments that aren't already associated

-If a user has **write-access** on a given pipeline, they will be able to associate other development environments with that pipeline in the Pipelines experience.
+If a user has **write-access** on a given pipeline, they're able to associate other development environments with that pipeline in the Pipelines experience.

 Choose the created pipeline from the dropdown menu.
 When you select **Next** in the first step of the deployment configuration process, the current environment is linked to the pipeline (and the host, if not already) as a development environment.

-This is useful if you have the same pipeline process for an additional development environment (i.e., your UAT and production environments are the same for another source environment).
+This is useful if you have the same pipeline process for an additional development environment.
+For example, your UAT and production environments are the same for another source environment.
 You can reuse the pipeline you already created or have been given write-access to.

 ## Centrally manage and monitor deployments